phalcon-orphanage/docs/ru/reference/routing.rst

     $router->handle();

 The method add() receives as first parameter a pattern and optionally a set of paths as second parameter.
-In this case if the URI is exactly: /admin/users/my-profile, then the "users" controller with its action "profile" will be executed.
+In this case, if the URI is exactly: /admin/users/my-profile, then the "users" controller with its action "profile" will be executed.
 Currently, the router does not execute the controller and action, it only collects this information to inform the correct component (ie. :doc:`Phalcon\\Mvc\\Dispatcher <../api/Phalcon_Mvc_Dispatcher>`) that this is controller/action it should to execute.